The-going/evlproject/content/core/user-api/_index.md

-Element device files are organized in directories, one for each [element class]({{< relref "core/_index.md#evl-core-elements" >}}): clock, monitor, proxy, thread and cross-buffer; general command devices appear at the top level, such as _control_, _poll_ and
+Element device files are organized in directories, one for each [element class]({{< relref "core/_index.md#evl-core-elements" >}}): clock, monitor, proxy, thread, cross-buffer and observable; general command devices appear at the top level, such as _control_, _poll_ and
 _trace_:

 ```